On this page

 - Accented letters and other special characters are ignored.

-- Typo Tolerance only works with phonemic languages, which use single characters to represent sound to form a word.
+- Typo tolerance only works with phonemic languages, which use single characters to represent sound to form a word.
 Spelling errors are possible for these languages.
-Logogram-based languages (e.g., Chinese and other Asian languages) do not use single letters to represent sound; instead, they rely on pictures to represent words (or partial words).
-Thus, typo logic is not used for these languages.
+Logogram-based languages (such as Chinese, Japanese, Korean, and Vietnamese) do not use single letters to represent sound—they rely on pictures to represent words (or partial words) instead.
+Therefore, typo-tolerance doesn’t work for these languages.

 - In addition to typos, Algolia handles splitting and concatenation - the insertion or removal of spaces or punctuation between two words.
 This way, “entert ainment” will match with “entertainment”, and “jamesbrown” will match with “James Brown.”
 These splits and concatenations are not considered typos, and they only work when there are no other typing mistakes.